mkoskim/games/README.md

 Game projects with common engine
 ================================

-"Reinventing the wheel, again..." - it is a way to learn how things work.
+"<strike>Reinventing</strike> Reconstructing the wheel, again..." - it is a way to learn how things work.

 **Description:** See: